wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Framework/React/React-OpenSource-List.md

 - [2018-Gooact: React in 160 lines of JavaScript #Project#](https://parg.co/Y5s): How to build own React clone in a matter of minutes.

+## Boilerplate

+- [2020-bulletproof-react #Project#](https://github.com/alan2207/bulletproof-react): 🛡️ ⚛️ A simple, scalable, and powerful architecture for building production ready React applications.

+- [2021-Windows 11 in React #Project#](https://github.com/blueedgetechno/windows11): This open source project is made in the hope to replicate the Windows 11 desktop experience on web, using standard web technologies like React, CSS (SCSS), and Js.

 # Development Tools | 开发工具

 ## Scaffold